 - Groups of longer-tail keywords to use for individual ad groups

-- Negative keywords you want to exclude due to irrelevance to your offer
+- Negative keywords you want to exclude due to irrelevance to your offer.

-Step 9: Create your ads
+9. Create your ads

 Ads need a few components to be complete.